Otherotter/Ubuntu16.04-Basic-Rootkit/README.md

 This is a Rootkit for CSE331

 ROLES OF PROJECT:

-Brain: Hide specific files and directories from showing up when a user does "ls" and similar commands (you have to come up with a protocol that allows attackers to change these)
+1. Brain: Hide specific files and directories from showing up when a user does "ls" and similar commands (you have to come up with a protocol that allows attackers to change these)
+	* You can hide a total of 5 files and directories combined.
+	* Indicate the files you want to hide by setting the `fileNames` parameter along with the `insmod rootkit.ko` command
+	* Hide the "src" directory & "main.c" file by including `fileNames="src","main.c"`

-Marc: Modify the /etc/passwd and /etc/shadow file to add a backdoor account while returning the original contents of the files (pre-attack) when a normal user requests to see the file
+2. Marc: Modify the /etc/passwd and /etc/shadow file to add a backdoor account while returning the original contents of the files (pre-attack) when a normal user requests to see the file

-Carlos: Hides specific processes from the process table when a user does a "ps"
+3. Carlos: Hides specific processes from the process table when a user does a "ps"

-Brendan: Give the ability to a malicious process to elevate its uid to 0 (root) upon demand (again this involves coming up with a protocol for doing that)
+4. Brendan: Give the ability to a malicious process to elevate its uid to 0 (root) upon demand (again this involves coming up with a protocol for doing that)

 kbuild: "kbuild" is the build system used by the Linux kernel.
 Modules must use kbuild to stay compatible with changes in the build infrastructure and to pick up the right flags to "gcc."